markstatic12/AcadeMeet/DASHBOARD_IMPLEMENTATION.md

 - Grid layouts adapt from 1 to 4 columns based on screen size
 - Mobile-friendly navigation

-## 📊 User Data Flow
+## 📊 Student Data Flow

-1. **Registration**: User signs up → Data saved to backend → User object stored in localStorage with program & yearLevel → Redirect to dashboard
+1. **Registration**: Student signs up → Data saved to backend → Student object stored in localStorage with program & yearLevel → Redirect to dashboard
-2. **Login**: User logs in → Backend validates → User object stored in localStorage → Redirect to dashboard
+2. **Login**: Student logs in → Backend validates → Student object stored in localStorage → Redirect to dashboard
-3. **Dashboard**: Reads user data from localStorage → Displays personalized content → Shows program and year level
+3. **Dashboard**: Reads student data from localStorage → Displays personalized content → Shows program and year level
 4. **Logout**: Clear localStorage → Redirect to login

 ## 🔒 Security
 - All dashboard routes protected with ProtectedRoute component
 - Authentication check on every protected page load
 - Automatic redirect to login if not authenticated
-- User data persists in localStorage for session management
+- Student data persists in localStorage for session management

 ## 🚀 Next Steps (Future Development)